Your seven day Banff winter itinerary:

 Day 3: Visit frozen Lake Louise and go Dogsledding

 Simply a must do for everyone traveling to the Canadian Rockies, whether it is summer or winter is to visit Lake Louise.
-The full-day Discover Lake Louise Tour combines the highlights of the scenic Bow Valley Parkway (where we might spot some wildlife!) as well four hours of free time at Lake Louise to try snowshoeing, ice skating on the lake, or enjoy a hot beverage inside the famous Fairmont Chateau Lake Louise Hotel with some time for shopping.
+The Discover Lake Louise and Snowshoeing Tour combines the highlights of the scenic Bow Valley Parkway (where we might spot some wildlife!) as well as a peaceful snowshoe adventure through the forest at Lake Louise.

 For those looking for a more active day, snuggle into cozy sleds under warm blankets while a team of happy hard working huskies sled you through trails heavy with fresh snow on a doglsedding tour.
-The Great Divide Tour in Lake Louise includes 1.5 hours of dogsledding along the Continental Divide near Lake Louise for approx 16 km, and you’ll still have around two hours of free time at Lake Louise.
+The Great Divide Tour in Lake Louise includes 1.5 hours of dogsledding along the Continental Divide near Lake Louise for approx 16 km, and you’ll have plenty of time for photos and to play with the dogs.